theo-gregersen/theo-gregersen.github.io/docs/research.markdown

 Sep-23 ... (ongoing)
 {: .fs-3 }

-(Collaboration with Microsoft Azure Systems Research) With the UW Systems Lab, I'm exploring low-level ways to improve power efficiency in GPU-related deep learning inference operations.
+(Collaboration with Microsoft Azure Systems Research) With the UW Systems Lab, I'm exploring ways to improve power efficiency in GPU-related deep learning inference operations.
 This work isn't public at the moment.

 ---